Here are some additional resources for deeper reading and research.

 - 30+ Funding Resources to Implement SEL – This article from Classroom Champions provides information on federal resources, demographic-specific funding, nationwide grants, crowdfunding sites, and community funding resources outside the educational arena.

 - CASEL Webinars on Funding for SEL – Sign up for a free account on the District Resource Center to access a 2020 webinar on funding streams for SEL and a 2015 webinar about philanthropic funding for SEL.

 - Tips and Resources for Funding an SEL Program – This 2016 article shares examples of local, state, and federal funding opportunities along with practical recommendations for making a strong case for your initiative.

-- The Economic Value of Social and Emotional Learning – Researches examined the use of six evidence-based SEL programs, and found, on average, that every dollar spent, yielded $11 in benefits.
+- The Economic Value of Social and Emotional Learning – Researchers examined the use of six evidence-based SEL programs, and found, on average, that every dollar spent yielded $11 in benefits.

 Organizations Participating in the CASEL SEL Financial Sustainability Project

 - CASEL – The Collaborative for Academic Social and Emotional Learning leads the Collaborating District Initiative (CDI).
 The CDI is funded by NoVo Foundation and the Einhorn Family Charitable Trust and involves the American Institutes for Research (AIR) as an external evaluator.